 If you are a survivor or beneficiary of a pension plan participant or annuitant, refer to Publication 575 for rules relating to income inclusion.

 The taxable part of your pension or annuity payments is generally subject to federal income tax withholding.

-You may choose not to have income tax withheld from your pension or annuity payments (unless they are eligible rollover distributions) or want to specify how much tax is withheld.
+You may be able to choose not to have income tax withheld from your pension or annuity payments (unless they are eligible rollover distributions) or want to specify how much tax is withheld.
 If so, provide the payer Form W-4P (PDF), Withholding Certificate for Pension or Annuity Payments, or a similar form provided by the payer along with your social security number (SSN).
 If you're a U.S. citizen or resident alien and you do not provide the payer a home address in the United States or its possessions, you cannot choose to have no tax withheld.
 Payers generally figure the withholding from periodic payments of a pension or annuity is generally figured the same way as for salaries and wages.
 If you do not submit the withholding certificate, the payer must withhold tax as if you were married and claiming three withholding allowances.
 If you do not provide the payer with your correct SSN, tax will be withheld as if you were single and claiming no withholding allowances, even if you submit a Form W-4P (PDF) and elected a lower amount.

 If you pay your taxes through withholdings and not enough is withheld, you may also need to make estimated tax payments to ensure your taxes are not underpaid.
 For more information on increasing your withholdings, making estimated tax payments, and the consequences of not withholding the proper amount of tax, refer to Publication 505, Tax Withholding and Estimated Tax.